top of page

 Issue

-Hunger and homelessness are serious problems around the world, even in America despite it being one of the richest nations on the planet.
+Hunger and homelessness is a serious problem, even in America, despite it being one of the richest nations on the planet.

 Solution

-A simple way of providing immediate relief is if every worker donated a modest $1/week to a hunger relief fund (or a weighted amount based on income).
-The weekly total would be transferred to a given city for addressing their hunger and homelessness situation.
+A simple way of providing immediate relief for the homeless is if every worker donated a modest $1/week to a hunger relief fund (or weighted amount based on income).
+The weekly total would then be transferred to a given city for addressing their hunger and homelessness situation.

 In America, that would result in approximately $150 million being distributed every week to a different city.
 Larger cities may receive several weeks' worth of aid, so a major city like New York may receive 10 weeks or $1.5 billion to feed the poor.
 Which leaves 42 weeks' worth of aid remaining (or over $6.3 billion) to distribute to other cities within the first year alone.

-Any remaining funds in the account (or further contributions) will allow withdrawal by the 4% rule that makes the situation self-sustainable thereafter.
-For subsequent years, the funds may be used to purchase clothing, prefabricated homes, job training, etc., so that the homeless may be able to support themselves.
+Remaining funds or further contributions sent to city accounts will allow withdrawal by the 4% rule that makes the situation self-sustainable thereafter.
+For subsequent years, the funds may be used to purchase clothing, job training, prefabricated homes, etc., so that the homeless may be able to support themselves.

-If other nations adopted the same program, in less than a decade or two, this simple solution may solve the global hunger and homelessness problem with very little effort.
+If other nations adopted the same program, in less than a decade or two, this simple solution may solve the global hunger and homelessness problem with very little effort on the part of others.

 bottom of page